 In the manufacturing world, the term Industry 4.0 is creating quite a stir.
 The aim of Industry 4.0 is to build efficient cyber-physical systems (CPS), in other words, hardware systems with embedded software.
 In an Industry 4.0 compliant manufacturing plant, services will communicate with each other autonomously using Industrial Internet of Things (IIoT) devices.

 The idea of manufacturing automation is not new.
 The manufacturing industry has been using the power of machine-to-machine communication for a long time.
-But businesses were always aware of the limits of automation.
-There were the hurdles of machine incompatibility, overwhelmed communication channels, expensive instruments and time-consuming implementations.
+That said, businesses have always been aware of the limits of automation.
+In the past, there were the hurdles of machine incompatibility, overwhelmed communication channels, expensive instruments, and time-consuming implementations.

-Due to the improvements in internet reliability and the explosion of IoT technologies, automation can overcome a lot of those hurdles today.
-So automation is becoming simpler and more affordable.
+Due to the improvements in internet reliability and the explosion of IoT technologies, automation can now overcome a lot of those hurdles, making automation simpler and more affordable.
 The phenomenon has led to the Industry 4.0 revolution.

 Tenets of Industry 4.0 in Manufacturing

 The following principles define an Industry 4.0 implementation: